[Last updated December 16, 2024]

 It’s crucial for seniors and their families to factor in potential tax liabilities when planning for long-term care expenses.
 In scenarios where the sale of the home results in a substantial taxable gain, seniors may need to adjust their budgets accordingly.
 This might involve allocating funds for tax payments, which could otherwise have been used for care expenses or savings.
 On the other hand, if the sale falls under the IRS exclusion limits, the full amount of the proceeds can be directed toward their care needs without the concern of a tax burden.

 Tax planning becomes integral to managing the proceeds from a home sale, especially when these funds are expected to support long-term care.
-Consult with tax professionals and financial advisers to create a balanced approach that addresses your tax obligations and care requirements.
+Consult with tax professionals and financial advisors to create a balanced approach that addresses your tax obligations and care requirements.

 Bottom line: A home sale helps pay for care, but know what to do